-- In the meantime, heat 1 Tbsp olive olive in a pan and sautée the garlic.
+- In the meantime, heat 1 tablespoon olive olive in a pan and sautée the garlic.
 Add the tomato purée, basil and adjust with salt and pepper.
 Cook the tomato sauce for about 10-15 minutes.

 - Spread 1 ladle of tomato sauce at the bottom of a rectangular baking dish.
 Add a layer of zucchini slices, mozzarella, grated parmigiano and ricotta flakes.
 Repeat layers: tomato sauce, zucchini slices, mozzarella, parmigiano and ricotta.

 - Finish with a layer of tomato, mozzarella and parmigiano.